CoinTracking February 8, 2026 | 9 min read

 Missing transactions lead to incorrect balances.
 Incorrect balances lead to incorrect acquisition costs.
 Incorrect acquisition costs lead to incorrect tax calculation.
 And an incorrect tax calculation becomes a problem at the latest when the tax office compares the data with the DAC8 reports from exchanges.

-Crypto documentation is the foundation.
+Crypto accounting is the foundation.
 If it has gaps, nothing built on it can be correct.

-07 What Missing Transactions Mean for Your Tax Return
+07 Why Missing Transactions Distort Your CoinTracking Tax Report

-Unpaired deposit Acquisition cost = 0 € Profit massively overestimated, excessive tax burden
+Unpaired deposit Acquisition cost = 0 € Gain massively overestimated as soon as the asset is swapped or sold

 08 When TX-Partner Can Help